wloszynski/lazy-pocketbook-pc/README.md

 # Remember
 * Your PC and PocketBook must be connected to the same network.
+* Your PocketBook must be turned ON when you are launching the script.

 # KeyBindings
 * FORWARD = CTRL + ALT + 1